nico-policzer/predict_alzheimers_from_mri/README.md

 ## **Project Overview**

 Medical imaging is a critical domain for applying deep learning, particularly for analyzing MRI scans.
-This project implements a **convolutional neural network (CNN)** using a pretrained **VGG16** model to classify MRI scans into four classes, enhancing the accuracy and efficiency of disease detection.
+This project implements a **convolutional neural network (CNN)** using a pretrained **VGG16** model to classify MRI scans into four classes.

 ---